LexBorisoff/web-cli/README.md

 type CreateBrowserFn = (config?: Config) => Browser;
 ```

-As you can see, there are no required parameters but there is an optional config of the following form:
+There are no required parameters but there is an optional config of the following form:

 ```typescript
 // not exact representation